27 May Deadly Air: a case about real lives & real people

 According to Euripidou, the environment ministry acts in isolation when it comes to determining the extent of air pollution and the health ministry is not vested in environmental governance.
 “That is a problem because air pollution is a health problem, and if your health ministry is not supporting the environmental ministry then the environment ministry doesn’t have the teeth to act,” he said.

-Judge Colleen Collis reserved judgment in the case, which means the applicants now wait with bated breath for her to consider all the facts presented before the court, draft her judgment and come to a decision.
-The wait for a judgement to be handed down can be anything from a week to six months.
+Judge Colleen Collis reserved judgement in the case, which means the applicants now wait with bated breath for her to consider all the facts presented before the court, draft her judgement and come to a decision.